-Moroheiga is native to Egypt where it has been used since ancient times.
-Moroheiga was additionally enjoyed throughout the Levantine countries, Africa and Japan.
-Kasuke Imori introduced Moroheiga to Japan and Japanese farmers have been harvesting Moroheiga since the 1980s.
-It is harvested in Gunma prefecture, Aichi prefecture and Mie prefecture.
+Moroheiya is native to Africa where it has been used since ancient times.
+Moroheiya was additionally enjoyed throughout the Levantine countries, and Kasuke Imori introduced Moroheiya to Japan in the 1980s.
+Today Moroheiya leaves can be found at fresh markets in Africa, Asia, and the Middle East.

-Recipes that include Moroheiga.
+Recipes that include Moroheiya Leaves.
 One is easiest, three is harder.